NBISweden/workshop-reproducible-research/docs/snakemake.md

     """
 ```

+!!! attention
+    If you have multiple inputs or outputs they need to be delimited with a comma (as seen above).
+This is a very common mistake when writing Snakemake workflows.
+The compiler will complain but sometimes the error message can be difficult to interpret.

 Now try to construct this rule yourself and name it `concatenate_files`.
 The syntax for concatenating two files in Bash is `cat first_file second_file > output_file`.
 Call the output `c.txt`.
 Run the workflow in Snakemake and validate that the output looks as expected.

 Wouldn't it be nice if our workflow could be used for _any_ files, not just `a.txt` and `b.txt`?
 We can achieve this by using named wildcards (or in other ways as we will discuss later).
-As we've discussed, Snakemake looks at all the rules it has available and tries to assign values to all wildcards so that the targeted files can be generated.
+As we've mentioned, Snakemake looks at all the rules it has available and tries to assign values to all wildcards so that the targeted files can be generated.
 We therefore have to name the output file in a way so that it also contains information about which input files it should be based on.
 Try to figure out how to do this yourself.
 If you're stuck you can look at the spoiler below, but spend some time on it before you look.

 ??? note "Click to see how to implement `concatenate_files`"
     ```python